Mohammad-Faisal/nextjs-app-router-redux-toolkit-persist-integration/README.md

-# How to setup redux tooling with redux persist in NextJS
+# How to setup Redux Toolkit with Redux Persist in NextJS App Router

 ![ScreenRecording2024-01-28at03 33 04-ezgif com-video-to-gif-converter](https://github.com/Mohammad-Faisal/nextjs-app-router-redux-toolkit-persist-integration/assets/22127944/fe283b99-8160-4d83-a8c4-6308397b73dd)